revbayes/revbayes.github.io/tutorials/multifig/index.md

 }
 ```

 Next, we need to assign a probability distribution to range of the most recent common ancestor of all species, prior to the first speciation event.
 This will be a distribution (simplex) of possible range states that the ancestor might have had.
-In this analysis, we are assuming that the ancestor of the Hawaiian *Kadua* came from the mainland, so we set the probability of the ancestor occuring in the mainland to 1, and the probability of occuring anywhere else to 0.
+In this analysis, we assume all ranges were equally probable for the ancestor.

 ```
 # base frequencies
-pi_bg_base <- rep(0, num_ranges)
+pi_bg_base <- rep(1, num_ranges)

-# assume that the integer equal to "num_regions" is the
-# range-integer for a species that occurs only in the
-# mainland region, for base-indexing of 1 (Rev script).
-# For example, region 7 is the non-Hawaiian region,
-# set the range-integer for the range {7} to 1.
-pi_allowed_ranges <- [ num_regions ]
-for (i in 1:pi_allowed_ranges.size()) {
-    j = pi_allowed_ranges[i]
-    pi_bg_base[j] <- 1
-}
 pi_bg <- simplex(pi_bg_base)
 ```

 We also need to set up the tip sampling probabilities based on state.
 In this analysis, the Hawaiian (ingroup) *Kadua* have been thoroughly sampled.
 However, we have only included 3 mainland (outgroup) samples, so we have to account for the low sampling here.
-Also, we will assign `rho_times` the value of 0, because we did not sample at different times.
+Also, we will assign `rho_times` the value of 0, because we only sampled at the present (age =

 ```
 n_total           <- 29 + 2 + 1